maertzms/Nixie-Clock/README.md

 # Nixie-Clock
-Four Digit clock using nixie tubes and a PIC microcontroller.
+Six Digit clock using nixie tubes and a raspberry pi.
+Custom boards were made and added with gerbers.